dominikh/implements/README.md

 - Cleaner code.
 Right now it's a mixture of stuff put together until it works
-- Reverse check: By what types are interfaces implemented?
 - Filtering to specific types from packages
 - The names of flags will probably change as more are added